 There are several levels of HPP, including mild, moderate, and severe.
-Additionally, there is a condition that has been coined as “persistent hypophosphatemia” in which an individual can suffer from HPP for a sustained period of time.
+Additionally, there is a condition that has been coined as “persistent hypophosphatemia” in which an individual can suffer from HPP for a sustained period.

 HPP can lead to serious medical complications including osteomalacia, arrhythmias, cardiac arrest, respiratory failure, and/or potentially rhabdomyolysis.

 The causal link between Injectafer and HPP has been conclusively established by a series of scientific research studies.
 The first of these studies was published in 2015 in the International Journal of Rheumatology.

 The study found that over half of all Injectafer patients suffered some level of HPP, nearly twice as high as those in a control group.
 In 2018, a study published in the Journal of Clinical Investigation tested Injectafer on 2,000 test subjects and found that half experienced HPP.